Understanding Market Risk and solutions available to mitigate or eliminate financial loss

 The first step is the value at risk calculation to determine a funds risk liability.
 A risk mitigation strategy known as a hedge is then implemented.
 After all, identification of one’s risk is only beneficial if a solution to off-set that risk is put into place.
 Hedging requires the use of derivatives, either exchange traded or over-the-counter.
 These can take many forms.
 The most commonly used hedging instruments are index futures, interest rate futures, foreign exchange, exchange traded commodities.
 Examples are Crude Oil, options and SWAPS.

 A more detailed explanation of derivatives and hedging will be discussed in our next article.
-Now that we’ve identified an easy solution for your market risk worries, the implementation of the right strategy can be as easy as a call to a qualified and registered Commodity Trading Advisor.
+Now that we’ve identified an easy solution for understanding market risk, the implementation of the right strategy can be as easy as a call to a qualified and registered Commodity Trading Advisor.

 Dwayne Strocen is a registered Commodity Trading Advisor specializing in analyzing and hedging Market and Operational Risk using exchange traded and OTC derivatives.
 View more detailed information about Risk Management and Foreign Exchange trading.